wzpan/hexo-theme-freemind/README.md

 * **feature** - sets a feature image that will be show at the index page
 * **toc** - renders a table of contents
 * **top** - pin the article to top if it is set to `true`
+* **issue_id** - comment.js `issue_id` for explicitly point out which Github issue should be connect to your post.
+For most situations you don't need it unless the post doesn't link to the issue you want.

 For example: